quat1024/apathy/README.md

 ## Config file

-The config file allows you to configure rules in this (fixed) order.
+The config file allows you to configure these rules.

 * *difficulty rule*: The attacker can target depending on the world difficulty.
 * *boss rule*: The attacker can target if it is a "boss" (i.e. in the `apathy:bosses` tag.)